-This course will be delivered 100% fully online using a hybrid synchronous and asynchronous (not "real time") format via the Blackboard learning management system (LMS) housed in the MyMason portal.
-You will log in to the Blackboard course site using your Mason email name (everything before "@masonlive.gmu.edu") and email password.
-The course site will be available on August 24, 2020.
+This course will be delivered in a 100% asynchronous format with assignments throughout the semester via the Blackboard learning management system (LMS) housed in the MyMason portal.
+You will log into the Blackboard course site using your Mason email name (everything before "@masonlive.gmu.edu") and email password.
+The course site will be available by August 22, 2021.